oopsmonk/documentation/getting-started/0.1/tutorials/get-started.md

 }
 ```

-If the `latestMilestoneIndex` field is equal to the one you got from Discord and the `latestSolidSubtangleMilestoneIndex` field, the node is synchronized.
+If the `latestMilestoneIndex` field is equal to the one you got from Discord and the `latestSolidSubtangleMilestoneIndex` field, the IOTA node is synchronized.

 If not, try connecting to a different node.
 The [iota.dance website](https://iota.dance/) includes a list of Mainnet nodes.